ParAlg/gbbs/docs/benchmarks/substructure/triangle_counting.md

 ## Algorithm Implementations

-We provide a single implementation of BFS in GAB.
-The implementation is based on the non-deterministic BFS implementation in GAB.
+We provide a single implementation of BFS in GBBS.
+The implementation is based on the non-deterministic BFS implementation in GBBS.
 We provide a tutorial on how to implement this BFS example in [our tutorial](tutorial/bfs_tutorial).